okta/okta.github.io/_source/_posts/2019-02-06-welcome-micah.md

 ## About Me

 I developed an interest in computers right at the beginning of the personal computer revolution when I was in 6th grade.
 I first played with CBM PETs in school.
 My first home computer was a Commodore Vic-20.
-Then a Commodore 64 and even the rare SX-64 (```LOAD"*",8,1 – anyone?```).
+Then a Commodore 64 and even the rare SX-64 (```LOAD "*",8,1 – anyone?```).

 {% img blog/micah_intro/micah_computers.jpg alt:"Micah Computers" width:"800" %}{: .center-image }